slidese/SGU/README.md

 SGU
 ===

 SGU is an unofficial podcast player for The Skeptic's Guide to the Universe (SGU).
+To use it you need a premium subscription to the SGU, please see their [member section][11] for more information.

+Features of the app:

+1. Easy download of episodes or premium content
+2. Remembers your progress for each episode
+3. Automatically downloads new episodes
+4. Jump to any section in a show
+5. See details such as Science or Fiction items or Skeptical Quote
+6. In-app browser for transcriptions
+7. In-app browser for all links for an episode
+8. Designed based on Holo and Card UI elements

 ![Screenshot 1][5] ![Screenshot 2][6]

+![Screenshot 2][9] ![Screenshot 4][10]

 [![Get it on Google Play][2]][3]